shodan2007/steves-pages/tech/index.md

 ---

 ## Tech
 Seriously, it could be anything in here, except first person shooter games.
 Not those.
-No"
+Just no.
 <hr>

 {% assign tech_posts = site.posts | where_exp: "post", "post.categories contains 'Tech'" %}